 What draws creatives to the metafiction genre

-“We’re attached to an ironic sensibility nowadays, and so metafiction becomes a way that we get the audience, and we’re all in on the joke.”
+Metafiction, in pulling readers out of the text, forces us to face ourselves….We’re attached to an ironic sensibility nowadays, and so metafiction becomes a way that we get the audience, and we’re all in on the joke.

-Authors are using metafiction to discuss themes of politics and power
+Authors using metafiction to discuss themes of politics and power

 The unique medium of comics